saulpierotti/markdown_notebook/LB2.md

 * To date SS predictors are all top-scoring, so there is not much to improve
 	* Accuracy is currently $0.8$ to $0.9$
 	* Burckhard Rost suggested in a paper that we are at an hard limit of accuracy since we are limited by uncertainty in the original structural data
+* Secondary structures were predicted by Linus Pauling and Robert Corey on the basis of H bonding and cooperativity criteria, before the firt crystal structure
+	* Secondary structures are cooperative
+	* Pauling got the Nobel prize in chemistry 1954 (for secondary structures!) and in 1962
+* A secondaary structure is a local motive of order
+* There are at least 8 types of secondary structure

 ## Helices
 * Alpha helices are self-organizing local structures